Chris35Wills/Chris35Wills.github.io/_drafts/2014-11-17-python-gdal-raster-io.md

 # The function can be called as follows:
-# image_array, post, envidata =  ENVI_raster_binary_to_2d_array(file_name)   image_array, post, (geotransform, inDs)
+# image_array, post, envidata =  ENVI_raster_binary_to_2d_array(file_name)
 #
 # Notes:
-# Notice the tuple (geotransform, inDs) - this contains all of your map information (xy tie points, postings and coordinate system information)
+# Notice the tuple (geotransform, inDs) - this contains all of your map information
+# (xy tie points, postings and coordinate system information)
-# pixelWidth is assumed to be the same as pixelHeight in the above example, therefore representing the surface posting - if this is not the
+# pixelWidth is assumed to be the same as pixelHeight in the above example, therefore
-# case for your data then you must change the returns to suit
+# representing the surface posting - if this is not the case for your data then you
+# must change the returns to suit
 {% endhighlight %}

 There is a lot more you can retrun from the above function as you can see - adjust to taste.
 To import files of different types, have a look [here](http://www.gdal.org/formats_list.html)